Tribal ranger draws weapon on climate activists blocking road to Burning Man; conduct under review

 NIXON, Nev.
 (AP) — A tribal ranger’s conduct is under review after he pointed a weapon Sunday at environmental activists and plowed his patrol vehicle through their blockade on the road leading to the annual Burning Man counter-culture festival in the Nevada desert.

 The incident unfolded on a rural stretch of highway on the Pyramid Lake Paiute Tribe reservation in northwestern Nevada.
-The protest calling attention to climate change stopped traffic as attendees were headed to the festival venue in the Black Rock Desert north of the reservation for opening day of Burning Man.
-More than 70,000 people are expected to attend the festival, which ends on Labor Day.
+The protest calling attention to climate change stopped traffic as attendees were headed to the Black Rock Desert north of the reservation for opening day of Burning Man.

+A news release from the tribe’s chairman, James J. Phoenix, described the incident as a ranger using his patrol vehicle to clear “debris” out of the roadway after climate activists refused to leave.

+Videos on social media, however, showed the ranger had slammed his vehicle into the blockade — a metal travel trailer frame that some of the protesters had chained themselves to — then drove back toward the activists while announcing on a bullhorn, “I’m going to take you all out!”

-James J. Phoenix, the tribe’s chairman, confirmed in a news release that the ranger’s actions were being reviewed.
-But Phoenix declined to answer questions Tuesday from The Associated Press, including which agency is conducting the review and whether the weapon pointed at the activists was a handgun or a Taser.
+Phoenix declined to answer questions Tuesday from The Associated Press, including which agency is conducting the review into the ranger’s conduct and whether the weapon pointed at the activists was a handgun or a Taser.

 “Bottom line up front, we are on it,” Phoenix said.

-Other activists can be heard in the videos announcing they were unarmed and “nonviolent.”
+Other protesters can be heard in the videos repeatedly announcing they were unarmed and “nonviolent.”

 Seven Circles, the coalition that organized the demonstration, called the ranger’s actions excessive in a statement released Tuesday.